Advisory Board Biographies

 Goldman Sachs & Co.

-Michael Evans has been a Vice Chairman of Goldman Sachs since February 2008 and chairman of Goldman Sachs Asia since 2004.
+Michael Evans retired as Vice Chairman of Goldman Sachs in 2014.
+He held that position from 2008-2014 and was chairman of Goldman Sachs Asia since 2004.
 Prior to becoming a Vice Chairman, he had served as global co-head of Goldman Sachs’ securities business since 2003.
 Previously, he had been co-head of the Equities Division since 2001.
 Mr. Evans is a board member of CASPER (Center for Advancement of Standards-based Physical Education Reform).